nuzillard/KnapsackSearch/README.md

 creates `filename_elec.sdf` from `filename.sdf`.
-This is necessary when .sdf files from RDKit are produced to be read by ACD software. `novalence.py` corrects the description of electrically charged atom, for which RDKit issues a non-zero valence information field that is not correctly interpreted by ACD and inhibits the prediction of chemical shift values. `novalence.py` relies on `mySDWriter.py`.
+This is necessary when .sdf files from RDKit are produced to be read by ACD software. `novalence.py` corrects the description of electrically charged atom, for which RDKit issues a non-zero valence information field that is not correctly interpreted by ACD and inhibits the prediction of chemical shift values. `novalence.py` is included in the script `process.py` of KnapsackSearch.
+`novalence.py` relies on `mySDWriter.py`.

 `python novalence.py filename.sdf`